 Some Fitbit devices support payments and transactions with third parties.
 If you activate this feature, you must provide certain information for identification and verification, such as your name, credit, debit or other card number, card expiration date, and CVV code.
 This information is encrypted and sent to your card network, which upon approval sends back to your device a token, which is a set of random digits for engaging in transactions without exposing your card number.
 For your convenience, we store the last four digits of your card number and your card issuer’s name and contact information.
 You can remove the token from your account using your account settings.
 We do not store your transaction history.

-If you purchase Fitbit merchandise on our website, you provide your payment information, including your name, credit or debit card number, card expiration date, CVV code, and billing address.
+If you purchase Fitbit merchandise on our website, you provide your payment information, including your name, credit or debit card number, card expiration date, CVV code and billing address.
 We do not store this payment information.
-We store your shipping address to fulfill your order.
+We store your delivery address to fulfil your order.
+Note that third-party payment processors may retain this information in accordance with their own privacy policies and terms.

-Your device collects data to estimate a variety of metrics like the number of steps you take, your distance travelled, calories burned, weight, heart rate, sleep stages, active minutes, and location.
+Your device collects data to estimate a variety of metrics like the number of steps you take, your distance travelled, calories burned, weight, heart rate, sleep stages, active minutes and location.
 The data collected varies depending on which device you use.
+Learn more about the features of our various devices and how you can use MobileTrack.
 When your device syncs with our applications or software, data recorded on your device is transferred from your device to our servers.

 The Services include features that use precise location data, including GPS signals, device sensors, Wi-Fi access points, and cell tower IDs.
 We collect this type of data if you grant us access to your location.
 You can always remove our access using your Fitbit device or mobile device settings.
 We may also derive your approximate location from your IP address.